ApryseSDK/pdftron-react-native/API.md

 #### openUrlPath
 string, optional

-Sets the folder path for open URL files, this defaults to the app cache path.
+Sets the cache folder used to cache PDF files opened using a http/https link, this defaults to the app cache path.
 Android only.
 Example:

 ```js